YottaDB/YDBDoc/AdminOpsGuide/mlocks.rst

 -R[EGION]=region-name
 ~~~~~~~~~~~~~~~~~~~~~~

 region-name specifies the region that holds the locked resource names.
+The region-name is case-insensitive.

 * REGION clears LOCKs mapped by the current global directory to a region specified by the region-name.